junipertcy/RegRank/docs/index.rst

-.. rSpringRank documentation master file, created by sphinx-quickstart on Mon Jun 10 00:27:52 2024.
+.. regrank documentation master file, created by sphinx-quickstart on Mon Jun 10 00:27:52 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =====================================
-The :mod:`rSpringRank` User Guide
+The :mod:`regrank` User Guide
 =====================================

 .. toctree::